Woodworking Home Page Next Item Previous Item Bedroom Plesums Home Page

 Designing your own Blanket Chest

-The traditional bedroom furnishings include a tall chest of drawers for the gentleman, plus a wide dresser for the lady.
+The traditional bedroom furnishings include a tall chest of drawers for the gentleman, 30-36 inches wide, plus a shorter, wide dresser, often 60 inches wide, for the lady.
 Who knows why?
 But architects seem to design bedrooms with a space at least 5 feet wide that the dresser logically would go, and another space at least 3 feet wide for the chest of drawers.
 Where does the blanket chest go?
-Perhaps at the foot of the bed or in a bay window - there is no "standard" or obvious location in most bedrooms.
+Perhaps at the foot of the bed (a good place to pull back the quilt on the bed) or in a bay window - there is no "standard" or obvious location in most bedrooms.

 Previous Item - Next Item